 i.
 Select the Best Board that is Stable

 The board you select as a beginner is very important in learning to paddle board.
+It is important that you know the difference between a rigid vs inflatable board.
 The best sup paddle board for beginners should be more than 30 plus inches wide and 11 plus feet long.
 The smaller boards are hard to balance if you’re not experienced.
 If you’re looking to buying an iSUP, look for a model that is 6” thick and you will get the stability that you need.

 ii.
 Place your Paddle Down before you attempt to stand

 After placing your board in the water, don’t hop atop immediately and expect it to stand.
 As an alternative, sit on your knees with the paddle in hand.
 Afterward, hold the paddle shaft flat against the board as you kneel so that you get balance.